-- 5.5 The welfare and protection of all children, including those who attend school or are educated otherwise, are of paramount importance and the responsibility of the whole community4. - 5.6 All agencies and individuals should aim to work together proactively to safeguard and promote the welfare of all children.
-For further details, please see Working Together to Safeguard Children, 2015: - https://www.gov.uk/government/publications/working-together-to-safeguard-children--2 - 5.6 Local authorities have general duties to make arrangements to safeguard and promote the welfare of children (Education Act 2002 s175 and Children Act 2004 s10 and s11). - 5.7 These powers allow local authorities to insist on seeing children in order to enquire about their welfare where there are grounds for concern (Children Act
+- 5.5 The welfare and protection of all children, including those who attend school or are educated otherwise, are of paramount importance and the responsibility of the whole community. - 5.6 All agencies and individuals should aim to work together proactively to safeguard and promote the welfare of all children.
+For further details, please see Working Together to Safeguard Children, 2015: please see Working Together to Safeguard Children, 2015 - 5.6 Local authorities have general duties to make arrangements to safeguard and promote the welfare of children, (Education Act 2002 s175 and Children Act 2004 s10 and s11). - 5.7 These powers allow local authorities to insist on seeing children in order to enquire about their welfare where there are grounds for concern (Children Act 1989 s17 and s47). - 5.8 However, these powers cannot be used to see and question children who are